 Are you looking for a super cute pumpkin patch in Washington State that’s perfect for photos?
 We checked out Gordon Skagit Farms and were totally wowed!

-This post about Gordon Skagit Farms Pumpkin Patch in Washington State may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about Gordon Skagit Farms Pumpkin Patch in Washington State was written by PNW travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Are you looking for a pumpkin patch in Washington State that’s a total hidden gem?